fatihcaliss/dashboard-panel-pubinho/README.md

 - Data is fetched from the JSON server.
 - Implemented using Material UI components.

+Note: The Table1.tsx and Table2.tsx components use different methods for filtering.
+The Table1.tsx component uses json-server for datasets and custom queries, while the Table2.tsx component utilizes MaterialUI's built-in filtering feature.
+I created them differently to showcase the MaterialUI built-in feature in Table2.tsx and the MaterialUI x-data-grid filterMode="server" feature in Table1.tsx.

 ### Charts

 - Displays dynamic and interactive charts representing key data insights.
 - Utilizes ApexCharts for rendering charts.
 - Data is fetched from the JSON server.

+### Bonus Feature

+- Implemented responsive design for better accessibility on various screen sizes.
+- Added filterDebounceMs to Table1.tsx component to optimize requests.
+- Created collapsable Sidebar.
+- Used a fixed position for both the NavBar and Sidebar for a consistent layout.

 <br/>